Ziggy-Z/What-Drives-the-Price-of-a-Car/README.md

 ### 2. Predictive Modeling:
 Using machine learning techniques, we created a predictive model that can estimate car costs based on important characteristics.
 We ran 3 predictive models and these were the performance of each model.

-#### Error comparison:
+#### Evaluation metric 1:
-These error comparisons provide insights into the performance of each model, with lower values indicating superior performance.
+Our first evaluation metric will be the Mean Squared Error of each model.
+We chose this to penalize larger errors more heavily for our model.
+MSE provides insight into the performance of each model, with lower values indicating better performance.

 ![Logo](https://github.com/Ziggy-Z/What-Drives-the-Price-of-a-Car/blob/main/images/MSE_comp.png)

-#### R<sup>2</sup> comparison:
+#### Evaluation metric 2:
-These R<sup>2</sup> comparisons offer a perspective on the performance of each model, where higher values signify better performance.
+R<sup>2</sup> score value indicates the proportion of the variance in the dependent variable (price) that is explained by the independent variables.
+These comparisons offer a perspective on the performance of each model, where higher values signify better performance.

 ![Logo](https://github.com/Ziggy-Z/What-Drives-the-Price-of-a-Car/blob/main/images/R_comp.png)

-The model we picked displayed good performance measures, highlighting its ability to reliably anticipate future sales prices without any overfitting.
+The model we picked displayed good performance measures both in MSE and R<sup>2</sup> scores, highlighting its ability to reliably anticipate future sales prices without overfitting.

 ### 3. Key Features Driving Prices: